 7) We offer a range of treatment options to suit budget and tastes

 8) We only use top quality materials from leading manufacturers to minimize problems and breakages.
 And for those patients who do experience the inconvenience of breakages we don’t charge for materials or the additional surgery time unless you exceed 5 extra appointments to fix breakages (most patients go the entire treatment with less than 3 breakages)

-9) We only use top quality laboratories to make our appliances to ensure reliability.
+9) We only use top quality laboratory equipment to make our appliances, ensuring reliability.
 If you break or lose a removable appliance we only charge the costs of replacing or repairing the appliance. i.e. we don’t profit from repairs

 10) We offer concessionary rates for siblings and parents of current patients

 11) Our pricing is very competitive and we’ll beat any written quote for equivalent treatment from another specialist orthodontist